-- 1. Written notification of the new Eligible Dependent; and - 2.
-Payment of any additional premium required for the new Eligible Dependent's coverage under this Group Policy.
+The Covered Employee must provide written notification of the newly Eligible Dependent on an Enrollment Form.
+The Covered Employee must also pay any additional premium contribution required for the newly Eligible Dependent's coverage under this Group Policy.

-Such written notification must be given to Us within thirty-one (31) days of acquiring the new Eligible Dependent, unless otherwise specified in the Enrollment Requirements for Newly Adopted and Newborn Children provision in this Section.
+Such written notification and premium payment must be given to Us within sixty (60) days of acquiring the new Eligible Dependent, unless otherwise specified in the Enrollment Requirements for Newly Adopted and Newborn Children provision in this Section.